Sunday, November 1st 2020, 6:12 am - The controversial practice hasn't quite gone off without a hitch in past years.

 - Timekeeping is considered a provincial and territorial responsibility

-As always, the practice is very contentious, with some credible arguments that the whole business does terrible things to your health and the economy.
+As always, whether falling back or springing forward, the practice is very contentious, with some credible arguments that the whole business does terrible things to your health and the economy.
 And as it happens, the very act of fiddling with the clocks leads to some very odd happenings -- some unforeseeable, some absolutely foreseeable.

 DST ONCE SPARKED AN ACTUAL RIOT